MercyArik/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 3. Data cleaning and formatting
 4. Transformation of the variables and datatypes
 ### Exploraroty Data Analysis
+The EDA will be use to explore the data while providing answer to the following questions about revenue trend such as;
 - Total sales by product, region, and month.
 - Average sales per product
 - Total revenue by region.
-- Retrieve the total sales for each product category.
+- Total sales for each product category.
 - Find the number of sales transactions in each region.
 - Find the highest-selling product by total sales value.
 - Fcalculate total revenue per product.